NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > In the year that King Uzziah died I saw Jehovah sitting upon a throne, high and lifted up; and the train of his robe filled the temple. ...
 3 And one called to another and said: “Holy, holy, holy is Jehovah of hosts; the whole earth is full of his glory!” ... my eyes have seen the King, Jehovah of hosts!”

 Isaiah saw the glory of Jehovah. in [John 12:41](#john-12-41) John explains that Isaiah actually saw Jesus Christ.
 This proves that Jesus is Jehovah.

+# Isaiah 6: 8

+> And I heard the voice of the Lord saying, “Whom shall I send, and who will go for us?”
+Then I said, “Here I am!
+Send me.”

+God asks "**Whom shall I send**?" in the first person and immediately follows it up with the mirror phrase "**who will go for us**?" in the plural.
+God refers to himself as both sinful and plural.

+Thos proves the unity and plurality of God.

 ## Isaiah 19: 1